Co-operative Housing Ireland

-Annual leave will be 22 days, exclusive of public holidays.
+Annual leave will be 22 days (pro rata), exclusive of public holidays.

-Co-operative Housing Ireland offers a defined contributions Pension Scheme.
+Co-operative Housing Ireland offers a pension plan.
 Employees have access to the scheme on successful completion of their six-month probationary period.

 Interested applicants should submit a CV and cover letter to firstname.lastname@example.org

-Closing date for receipt of applications is noon Friday 22nd February 2019
+Close date for receipt of applications is Noon, Friday March 22nd 2019

 Selection will involve short listing of applicants for interview based on applications and CVs submitted.
 The short-listing selection criteria are based on the requirements of the job as outlined in this job description.

 Co-operative Housing Ireland is an equal opportunities employer and welcomes suitably qualified applicants from all sections of society